michaeljoshuaramos/book-refactoring-martin-fowler/README.md

 ### **Motivation:**

 - The purpose is to simplify the code by removing a function whose body is just as clear as its name.
-- This refactoring is applied when a function's abstraction no longer adds value, making the code more straightforward by inlining the function's logic directly into its callers.
+This applies when a function's abstraction no longer adds value, making the code more straightforward by inlining the function's logic directly into its callers.

 **[⬆ back to top](#table-of-contents)**